-- Did you pay cash wages of \$20,000 or more to farmworkers during any calendar quarter in 2013 or 2014? - Did you employ 10 or more farmworkers during some part of the day (whether or not at the same time) during any 20 or more different weeks in 2013 or 20 or more different weeks in 2014?
+Did you pay cash wages of \$20,000 or more to farmworkers during any calendar quarter in 2016 or 2017?
+Did you employ 10 or more farmworkers during some part of the day (whether or not at the same time) during any 20 or more different weeks in 2016 or 20 or more different weeks in 2017?

 Count wages you paid to aliens who were admitted to the United States on a temporary basis to perform farmwork (workers with H-2A visas).
-However, wages paid to "H-2A visa workers" are not subject to FUTA tax.
+However, wages paid to "H-2A visa workers" aren't subject to FUTA tax.
+See Pub.
+51 for more information.